 Fipronil For Dogs

-Firpronil is an insecticide which kills the fleas and ticks that try to bite our dogs.
+Fipronil for dogs is an insecticide that kills the fleas and ticks want to bite your dogs!
 Fleas and ticks are parasites that consume the blood of host animals.
-Not only can their bites be itchy and uncomfortable, they can cause painful allergic reactions or transmit dangerous illnesses.
-So we protect our dogs from bites by using a regular flea and tick prevention treatment.
+Not only can their bites be itchy and uncomfortable, they can cause painful allergic reactions or even transmit dangerous illnesses.
+So we protect our dogs from them by using a regular flea and tick prevention treatment.

 Fipronil is the active ingredient in the flea and tick treatments Frontline, Sentry Fiproguard, PetArmor, and Hartz First Defense.
-Fipronil also kills ants, beetles, cockroaches, ticks, termites, weevils and other insects, so it is also widely used in other industries, such as agriculture and pest control.
+Fipronil for dogs also kills ants, beetles, cockroaches, ticks, termites, weevils and other insects.
+It is also widely used in other industries, such as agriculture and pest control.

 Where did fipronil come from?

 Fipronil is one of the most longstanding weapons in our pet flea-control armoury.
-Developed by the French pharmaceutical company Rhône-Poulenc in the 1980s, fipronil was first marketed for treating fleas on dogs in the US by Frontline in 1996.
+Developed by the French pharmaceutical company Rhône-Poulenc, fipronil was first marketed for treating fleas on dogs in the US by Frontline.
 Because fipronil is widely sold for controlling other household pests too (it’s the main ingredient in Termidor for example), I’m going to stress the obvious now: only ever use a fipronil product designed for dogs on your dog.

 How effective is fipronil for dogs?